circadianmentalhealth/circadian-data-standards/README-Templates/2- Studied Subject - Human/1- One-Method Data Collection/README- Interview, Focus Group,etc.md

 ## Dataset Overview

+- **Data Format**:
+  Describe the file formats of your data and provide instructions on how to access and open them, especially if you are using less common or non-open formats.

 - **Interview Details**
   - Provide a summary of the interview guide, including sample questions.
   - State the typical duration of each session.